alexanderrodnin/simple-graph-lib/README.md

 private final Map<Vertex, Set<Vertex>> graph = new HashMap<>();
 ```
 Used for directed and undirected graph.
 For undirected graph this structure is denormolized.
-It was made for asses efficiently to vertices and edges with O(1).
+It was made for access efficiently to vertices and edges with O(1).
 Be carefull: methods of DefaultGraphModel:
 ```java
 // Returns all edges